go-go-golems/go-go-labs/js/image-cropper-lit/README.md

 2. Upload one or more images using the file input.
 3. Click on an image thumbnail in the `ImageList` to select it for editing.
 4. Click on the main canvas to place four points, defining the area for perspective correction.
-5. Use the "Undo" or "Clear" buttons to adjust your selection if needed.
+5. Once the fourth point is placed, the previews will become visible.
-6. Once four points are placed, the previews will become visible.
+6. Use the "Undo" or "Clear" buttons to adjust your selection if needed.
-7. Click "Extract and Download" to process and download the corrected image.
+7. Click "Download" to process and download the corrected image.
 8. Repeat steps 3-7 for each image in your batch.

 ## Development